-The group’s leadership follows the same tenets of international jihadism, has similar aims and goals, such as the establishment of an Islamic state following Sharia Law, while rejecting the government’s secular education system.
+The group’s leadership follows the same tenets of international jihadism and has similar aims and goals, such as the establishment of an Islamic state following Sharia Law, while rejecting the government’s secular education system.

-While local Islamic councils had warned the government of the terrorist group’s existence, nothing was done until Ansar al-Sunna began conducting attacks on several police stations, government officials, and residents in the town of Mocímboa da Praia in Cabo Delgado Province in 2017.
+While local Islamic councils had warned the government of the terrorist group’s existence, nothing was done until Ansar al-Sunna began conducting attacks on several police stations, and against government officials and residents in the town of Mocímboa da Praia in Cabo Delgado Province in 2017.

 Besides the religious factors, the prevailing socio-economic and political issues are the main reasons for groups such as ISIS-Mozambique to thrive.
 With many of the youth in the province suffering from unemployment and therefore not able to afford to start families of their own, they are susceptible to ISIS indoctrination that preys upon these inequalities.
 ISIS, like al-Qaeda elsewhere, promises to be the “antidote” to the rampant corruption.

-The political elite’s corruption and control over the revenue from the country’s natural resources is a message that easily resonates throughout the poor population in the country’s north.
-Cabo Delgado and neighboring Nampula and Niassa provinces are the poorest in Mozambique, with poverty levels above the national average.
+The political elite’s corruption and its control over the revenue from the country’s natural resources is a message that easily resonates throughout the poor population in the country’s north.
+Cabo Delgado and neighboring Nampula and Niassa provinces are the poorest in Mozambique with poverty levels above the national average.